CristalT/funky-csv/README.md

 | newLine                  | string    | \n          | ❌         | ✅         | New line ascii character                    |
 | parseNumbers             | boolean   | false       | ❌         | ✅         | Parse string numbers to number type         |

+### Custom Header on file reading
-> 💡 Setting `headerRow` as `-1` the parser returns an array of arrays representing each row without header instead of an array of objects with key-value pair.
+Setting `headerRow` as `-1` the parser returns an array of arrays representing each row without header instead of an array of objects with key-value pair.
 Example:
 ```javascript
 // If we don't specify headerRow
 [